omalley/orc/site/develop/bylaws.md

 #### New PMC Member

-To promote a committer to a PMC member, it requires *consensus approval* of active PMC members.
+To promote a committer to a PMC member requires *consensus approval* of active PMC members.

 If the vote passes, the Apache Board must be notified to make the change official.